jreusser/aural-player/NewREADME.md

 ## Overview

 Aural Player is an audio player for macOS.
-Inspired by the classic Winamp player for Windows, it is designed to be easy to use and customizable, with support for a wide variety of popular audio formats and powerful sound tuning capabilities.
+It aims to bring that nostalgic Winamp experience to macOS, emphasizing simplicity and ease of use.
+Aural can do a lot, but at its core, it's about drag-drop-and-play.
+In this online streaming age, if you still have a bunch of audio files collecting dust on your hard drive  ... then this app is for you!

 The new 4.0 version brings with it enhanced usability, better aesthetics, and a new full-fledged library and file system browser to browse, search, and organize your music collection.